 - Swagger: the Esteem Needs.
 The fourth need works at two levels, what Maslow called a lower esteem (the need for others to respect us) and a higher esteem (the need for self-respect).
 It is the need for self-confidence, independence, and the right to self-determination.
 We want to know that our contributions are valued and meaningful.
 We want to make a difference in the world.

-- Sharpen the Saw: the Need for Self-Actualization.
+- Self-Actualization: the Need to Grow.
 Maslow first called this self-actualization, then later self-transcendency.
 Once we have the basic needs covered, we seek to master those needs.
 We set our sights higher, and work to become the very best self that we can be.
 We are not content to sit back and be the same person this year that we were last year.
 That’s why New Year’s resolutions are so popular: we are driven to improve ourselves.

 According to Maslow’s research, most of us feel and satisfy needs in this basic order, though some individuals may experience a different order.